canonical/testflinger/docs/index.rst

 .. _home:

-Starter pack
+Testflinger
 ============

-**A single sentence that says what the product is, succinctly and memorably.** consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+..
+A single sentence that says what the product is, succinctly and memorably.
+Testflinger is a system for orchestrating the time-sharing of access to a pool of target machines.

-**A paragraph of one to three short sentences, that describe what the product does.** Urna cursus eget nunc scelerisque viverra mauris in.
-Nibh mauris cursus mattis molestie a iaculis at vestibulum rhoncus est pellentesque elit.
-Diam phasellus vestibulum lorem sed.
+..
+A paragraph of one to three short sentences, that describe what the product does.
+Each testflinger system consists of:

+* a microservce (called just testflinger) that provides an API to request jobs by placing them on a queue,
+* per machine agents that wait for jobs to placed on queues they can service and then process them.

+Jobs can be either fully automated scripts that can attempt to complete within the alloted time or interactive shell sessions.

-**A third paragraph of similar length, this time explaining what need the product meets.** Dui ut ornare lectus sit amet est. Nunc sed augue lacus viverra vitae congue eu consequat ac libero id faucibus nisl tincidunt eget nullam.
+..
+A third paragraph of similar length, this time explaining what need the product meets.
+The tesflinger system is particular useful for sharing finite machine resources between different consumers in a predicatable fashion.

-**Finally, a paragraph that describes whom the product is useful for.** Nunc non blandit massa enim nec dui nunc mattis enim.
-Ornare arcu odio ut sem nulla pharetra diam porttitor leo a diam sollicitudin tempor id eu.
-Ipsum dolor sit amet consectetur adipiscing elit pellentesque habitant.
+..
+Finally, a paragraph that describes whom the product is useful for.
+Typically this has been used for managing a test lab where CI/CD test runs and also exploratory testing by human operators is desired.

 ---------